 Research

-I think the path runs through the generative paradigm.
-The models we already use to generate images and video are, with the right training signal, world models.
+The generative paradigm, diffusion and its family, is one of the most beautiful things in modern ML, and it actually works.
+The tools we already use to generate images and video are, with the right training signal, world models.
 To get them to work for an agent in a big world, we need better representations and better policy gradient algorithms for scaling experience.
-That is what I work on.

 A few deep-learning "recipes" I keep coming back to: the target network trick from RL, which later echoed through SSL and flow-based models; and asymmetric views in self-supervised learning.